eclipse-sumo/sumo/docs/web/docs/MAROUTER.md

 according to the time-granularity of the input data (**--aggregation-interval**).

-This output can [visualized in SUMO-GUI](SUMO-GUI.md#visualizing_edge-related_data) to understand how the different traffic measures change over time.
+This output can [visualized in sumo-gui](sumo-gui.md#visualizing_edge-related_data) to understand how the different traffic measures change over time.

 ## Options

-You may use a XML schema definition file for setting up a MAROUTER
+You may use a XML schema definition file for setting up a marouter
 configuration:
 [marouterConfiguration.xsd](http://sumo.dlr.de/xsd/marouterConfiguration.xsd).